 To weigh vehicles to ensure compliance with tire weight rating limitation in the FMCSR and other weight related laws.
 A CVSA level 1-3 inspection will be conducted and documented on all CMV's weighed with these portable scales.
 WEill be part of the state's incentive allocation.
-Additioanl scales added to account for new positions and replacement for aging equipment.

-Post Crash Forensic Mapping Equipment
+Post Crash Investigation Equipment and Software